Battle of the Books

 The Battle of the Books!

-The battle of the books competition will take place after school on three dates:
+The battle of the books competition will be a virtual competition this year.

 A book battle is when teams of students read books together and then compete against other teams to see who can remember the most detail from the books they have read.
 Champion teams take home fabulous prizes!